Eligibility

 2. The required compulsory works for your instrument.

 * Each video must be recorded between January 1st and the application deadline on the year of the competition.
+It is not required that the video be created exclusively for the competition.

 * No editing is permitted (no audio or video splicing, or alteration of speed).